“In-N-Out, Lubec, Getting Drunk with the Mouse, and a Heart filled with Wanderlust”- A Wayward Wanderer’s Tips for a Road Trip Across the U.S.

 31. A History Lesson in Boston

 I truly was surprised how I quickly I fell in love with Boston.
-I love the people with their accents, the Lobster Rolls and the History.
-I love learning about Colonial and the American Revolution history and Boston is the perfect place for it.
+I love the people with their accents, the Lobster Rolls and the history.
+I love learning about Colonial/American Revolution history and Boston is the perfect place for it.
 Take a paid history tour and walk the Freedom Trail so you can see the places where the legend of America began.

 32. Independence Hall and Gettysburg